-I was looking at pictures that I had taken of products designed by Dieter Rams like the Vitsœ 606 shelving system and his work at Braun on Flickr.
+This post on digital experiences sprang out of my going through images on Flickr.
+I was looking at pictures that I had taken of products designed by Dieter Rams like the Vitsœ 606 shelving system and his work at Braun on the service.
 Rams’ approach to industrial design was part of the functionalism movement where the look of a product is dictated by what the object does.
 In architecture this was used as an excuse to build rough-looking buildings with little aesthetic appeal.
 This partly explains by a number of the leading thinkers in modern architecture have taken a ‘user’ hostile approach to their designs, washing their hands of having to think about form in their process at all.

 The Braun SK1 radio designed by Dieter Rams

 Rams approach to design had quality very much at the centre of it, so his work has as much to do with the ethics and principles of traditional Japanese design as it had with a modern movement.
 I got into this chain of thought because digital largely fails to mirror the good design that Rams has done in the analogue age.
 Rams in an interview for the documentary Objectified says that Apple seems to be only modern company that subscribes to his principles of good design, or takes design as seriously as he did.

 So why are digital experiences failing to match the best analogue examples of product design?
 I have some ideas, but I wouldn’t pretend to think that they are definitive answer to the question.